Axioms for Defeat in Democratic Elections: Conclusion

 \subsection{Acknowledgements}

-We thank Mikayla Kelley for helpful comments.
+We thank Mikayla Kelley, John Patty, and the two anonymous referees for the \textit{Journal of Theoretical Politics} for helpful comments.
 We are also grateful for useful feedback received at the Work in Progress Seminar and Logic Seminar at the University of Maryland in July 2020 and at the FERC reading group at UC Berkeley in August 2020.